 How to get the other party served?

 If you prefer, someone you know can serve the restraining order documents to the respondent.
 The server must be over 18 and not be one of the parties protected by the restraining order.
 Once service is complete, the person who served the papers must complete a Proof of Personal Service (CH-200).

 What if I can't get the restraining order served in time for the hearing or I need a continuance?

 You can ask the court to "continue" the hearing on your Civil Harassment Restraining Order to another date.
-To request a new hearing date, you will need to file a Request to Continue Court Hearing and to Reissue Temporary Restraining Order (CH-115) and a Notice of Hearing Date and Order on Reissuance (CH-116).
-The forms must be completed and filed along with a copy of your Temporary Restraining Order (CH-110) by 1:30 p.m. on the last court day before your scheduled hearing date.
+To request a new hearing date, you will need to file a Request to Continue Court Hearing and to Reissue Temporary Restraining Order (CH-115) - external link and a Notice of Hearing Date and Order on Reissuance - external link (CH-116).
+The forms must be completed and filed along with a copy of your Temporary Restraining Order (CH-110) by 11:30 a.m. on the last court day before your scheduled hearing date.
 You may also orally request a continuance in court during your hearing.